NajiElKotob/Awesome-Secure-Coding/README.md

 * Consequences of Not Meeting Security Requirements
   * [5 Consequences That Result From Not Meeting Data Security Requirements](https://dzone.com/articles/5-consequences-that-result-from-not-meeting-data-s) - dzone.com
 * Guidelines for Identifying Security Requirements and Expectations
+  * Identify sources of security requirements
+  * Elicit and prioritize security requirements
 * Identifying Security Requirements and Expectations
   * [Examples of ISO 27001 interested parties and your compliance requirements](https://www.itgovernance.co.uk/blog/examples-of-iso-27001-interested-parties)
 ### Identify Factors That Undermine Software Security